-get or are included in an award of someone getting:
+- get or are included in an award of someone getting: - Income Support (IS) - Income-based Jobseeker's Allowance (JSA-IB) paid on its own or with contribution-based JSA

-- Income Support (IS) - Income-based Jobseeker's Allowance (JSA-IB) paid on its own or with contribution-based JSA - Income-related Employment and Support Allowance (ESA-IR) paid on its own or with contribution-based ESA - Pension Credit (Guarantee Credit) paid on its own or with Pension Credit (Savings Credit) - Universal Credit and you had no earnings or net earnings of £435 or less during the most recent assessment period (£935 if you had a child element or had limited capability for work) (see page 14) - are entitled to, or named on, a valid NHS tax credit exemption certificate (this includes any children and young people included in your award read page 13); - are named on a valid HC2 certificate, an NHS Low Income Scheme certificate for full help see page 15.
+- Income-related Employment and Support Allowance (ESA-IR) paid on its own or with contribution-based FSA - Pension Credit (Guarantee Credit) paid on its own or with Pension Credit (Savings Credit) - Universal Credit and you had no earnings or net earnings of £435 or less during the most recent assessment period (£935 if you had a child element or had limited capability for work) (see page 13) - are named on a valid HC2 certificate, an NHS Low Income Scheme certificate for full help see page 14.
 This includes travel by children who depend on you financially; or - receive War Pension or Armed Forces Compensation Scheme payments and the treatment is for your accepted disability.